Battle of Old Byland: Edward's invasion

-Old Byland
+The conflict at Old Byland

 Bruce crossed the Solway in the west, making his way in a south-easterly direction towards Yorkshire, bringing many troops recruited in Argyll and the Isles.
 The boldness and speed of the attack, known as The Great Raid of 1322, soon exposed Edward to the dangers on his own land.
 On his return from Scotland, the king had taken up residence at Rievaulx Abbey with Queen Isabella.
+Only on 13 October did Edward learn how close the Scots were; he ordered the Earl of Richmond to post a strong advance guard along the escarpment of the Hambleton Hills, particularly at Sutton Bank, to hold the high ground and buy time for reinforcements.
+The Scots made a forced overnight march from Northallerton hoping to catch the English unprepared, but on the morning of 14 October they found the heights already strongly held.

-His peace was interrupted when the Scots made a sudden and unexpected approach in mid-October.
-All that stood between them and a royal prize was a large English force under the command of John of Brittany, Earl of Richmond.
-John had taken up position on Scawton Moor, between Rievaulx and Byland Abbey.
-To dislodge him from his strong position on the high ground Bruce used the same tactics that brought victory at the earlier Battle of Pass of Brander.
-According to author Harry Pearson, the Scots had men from the Highlands who were used to fighting on steep, rough terrain; they executed a classic flanking manoeuvre on terrain on which the English thought they couldn't be outflanked.
-As Moray and Douglas charged uphill, a party of Highlanders scaled the cliffs on the English flank and charged downhill into Richmond's rear.
-Resistance crumbled and the Battle of Old Byland turned into a complete and bloody rout of the English.
-Richmond himself was taken prisoner, as were Henri de Sully, Grand Butler of France, Sir Ralph Cobham ("the best knight in England") and Sir Thomas Ughtred.
+To dislodge the English from what appeared an unassailable position, Bruce split his force: while Douglas and Moray engaged the main position from the front, a detachment of Highlanders scaled the escarpment's more lightly defended cliffs to the south, at a point still known locally as Scotch Corner, and fell upon Richmond's rear.

+Resistance crumbled and the Battle of Old Byland turned into a complete and bloody rout of the English, who broke and fled toward Old Byland and Scawton.
+Richmond himself made a bold attempt to stand his ground before being overwhelmed and taken prisoner, as were Henri de Sully, Grand Butler of France, Sir Ralph Cobham ("the best knight in England") and Sir Thomas Ughtred.
 Many others were killed in flight.
-Edward—"ever chicken-hearted and luckless in war"—was forced to make a rapid and undignified exit from Rievaulx, fleeing in such haste that his personal belongings were left behind.
+Edward—"ever chicken-hearted and luckless in war"—fled Rievaulx and rode for Bridlington in search of a ship, leaving behind his treasure, baggage, and the Great Seal of England to the victorious Scots.

+Aftermath

+The defeat marked the effective end of Edward's ambitions in Scotland.
+In its wake, Andrew Harclay, the same commander who had won Boroughbridge for the king only months earlier, opened independent negotiations with Bruce for a settlement recognising Scottish independence, without royal authorisation, convinced that England could no longer sustain the war.
+He was arrested, tried for treason, and executed in 1323.

+Evaluation

 "After Byland", says Sir Thomas Gray, "the Scots were so fierce and their chiefs so daring, and the English so cowed, that it was no otherwise between them than as a hare before greyhounds".
 This was a significant victory for the Scots after their success at Myton on Swale and was followed five years later by their victory at Stanhope Park over Edward III.